JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 [slippery-slope]: https://en.wikipedia.org/wiki/Slippery_slope

-**Virality of batching** (?).
+**Virality of batching** (maintenance & operational).
 Finally, what I have observed is that once you start doing a larger unit of work in your public API, a larger unit of work also starts creeping into every corner of your backend systems.
 Your API perimeter team will start asking all internal services to support batching.
 Suddenly you have the above-mentioned issues all over your backend and not just at the perimeter.

 ## An alternative